 The higher the interest rate, the more compounding can work against you.
 Credit card companies sometimes offer plans that allow people to suspend payments during times of financial hardship.
 But interest usually still accrues during that time, often at a high rate.
 So if you pay nothing for a long period of time, expect a larger monthly payment when you do start back up.

 What to do: With all this in mind, it’s important to begin paying yourself as soon as you are able.
 Try to allocate a portion of each paycheck to savings.

 Moreover, paying off high-interest debt as soon as possible can free up money to be spent elsewhere, including in ways that make compounding work for you.

-Next Steps: Check out Scottrade’s Investment Calculator to get an idea of how compound interest can work in your favor.
+Next Step: Check out our Investment Calculator to get an idea of how compound interest can work in your favor.

 *Examples do not include the impact of taxes and commissions.

 The content provided is for informational and/or educational purposes only.
 The information presented or discussed is not, and should not be considered, a recommendation or an offer of, or solicitation of an offer by, Scottrade or its affiliates to buy, sell or hold any security or other financial product, or an endorsement or affirmation of any specific investment strategy.
 You are fully responsible for your investment decisions.
 Your choice to engage in a particular investment or investment strategy should be based solely on your own research and evaluation of the risks involved, your financial circumstances, and your investment objectives.
 Scottrade, Inc. and its affiliates are not offering or providing, and will not offer or provide, any advice, opinion or recommendation of the suitability, value or profitability of any particular investment or investment strategy.